pmariglia/showdown/README.md

 ## Decision Logic

-The bot searches through the game-tree for two turns and can make a decision in two different ways.
-Decisions can be made using Minimax or a Nash-Equilibrium
+The bot searches through the game-tree for two turns and can make a decision in the two different ways explained below.

 For decisions with random outcomes a weighted average is taken for all possible end states.
 For example: If using draco meteor versus some arbitrary other move results in a score of 1000 if it hits (90%) and a score of 900 if it misses (10%), the overall score for using